A Life Of Heritage

 → Low copper in soil/forage

 As mentioned above, your goats may suffer from a lack of copper because of low levels found in the soil in your area, which results in the grass and hay they eat also being low in copper.
-You need to know your area to find out if you live in a copper deficient area.
+You need to know your area to find out if you live in a copper-deficient area.
 You can find this out by calling your local extension agent.

 → Interference with copper absorption

 The biggest interference you will probably find will be with your water source.
 Especially your well water.
-Many time wells are high in minerals and those minerals can actually be hindering and binding the copper from absorbing into their body.
+Many times wells are high in minerals and those minerals can actually be hindering and binding the copper from absorbing into their body.
 If you find that your goats are struggling with their health, seemingly for no reason at all, this may be the culprit.

 → No loose minerals out